 In light of current economic conditions, we evaluate our entire property portfolio each quarter for any impairment indicators and perform an impairment analysis on those select properties that have an indication of impairment.
 In performing the analysis, we consider such factors as the tenants' payment history and financial condition, the likelihood of lease renewal, business conditions in the industry in which the tenants operate and whether there are indications that the fair value of the real estate has decreased.
-We concluded that none of our properties were impaired as of June 30, 2012, and will continue to monitor our portfolio for any indicators that may change this conclusion.
+We concluded that none of our properties were impaired as of September 30, 2012, and will continue to monitor our portfolio for any indicators of impairment.
 There have been no impairments recognized on real estate assets since inception.